 The worldwide market for technologically advanced process control, process-enabling and yield management solutions used by semiconductor and electronics manufacturers is highly competitive, with important competitive factors including system performance, ease of use, reliability, technical service and support, and overall cost of ownership.
 However, we believe that, while the competitive factors listed are important, the customers' overriding requirement is for systems that easily and effectively incorporate automated capabilities into their existing development and manufacturing processes to enhance productivity, improve yields and reduce waste.
 To remain competitive, we use significant financial resources to offer a broad range of products, to maintain customer service and support centers worldwide, and to invest in product R&D. In each of our product markets, we have many competitors, including companies such as Applied Materials, Inc., ASML Holding N.V., Hitachi High-Technologies Corporation, Onto Innovation, Inc. and Lasertec, Inc., some of which may have greater financial, research, engineering, manufacturing and marketing resources than we have.
 We expect our competitors to continue to improve the design and performance of their current products and to introduce new products with improved price and performance characteristics.
 We may also face future competition from new market entrants overseas or domestically.
 We maintain our market position by building long-term relationships with our customers to meet their dynamic needs, as well as anticipating future market demands and enabling our customers to accelerate adoption and production of new technologies, as discussed further in the "Industry" section of this Item 1.
 Management believes that we are well positioned in the market with our industry-leading portfolio of products and services.
-However, any loss of competitive position could negatively impact our operating results and financial condition.
+However, any loss of competitive position could negatively impact our prices, customer orders, revenue, gross margin and market share.
+Should this occur, it could negatively impact our operating results and financial condition.